 The Bodong tradition refers to a teaching tradition based at Bodong E monastery.
 Its unique Lamdre tradition was later absorbed by the Sakya tradition, but the monastery has maintained its independent institutional identity.

 The Bon (bon) tradition is organized around indigenous religious practices, beliefs, and deities of the Himalayan region.
 It is intermingled with many Buddhist elements but has maintained a doctrinal and institutional independence.

 The Geluk tradition traces its origin to Tsongkhapa, who propagated a modified version of the Kadampa Lojong and Lamrim teachings.
 It is the dominant tradition of Tibet, having established its control of the government under the figure of the Dalai Lama.

-The Shangpa Kagyu tradition was established in the 11th century by Khyungpo Naljor, who received Mahamudra teachings in India from Niguma, and who established the monastery of Shang Shang Dorje Den in Tsang.
+The Shangpa Kagyu tradition was established in the eleventh century by Khyungpo Neljor, who received Mahāmudrā teachings in India from Niguma, and who established the monastery of Shang Shang Dorje Den in Tsang.

 The Zhije and Chod traditions originated with the teachings of Padampa Sanggye and Machik Labdron, and have been absorbed into almost all traditions of Tibetan religion.

 The TBRC RID number refers to the unique ID assigned by the Tibetan Buddhist Resource Center (TBRC.org) to each historical figure in their database of Tibetan literature.